FBoucher/stream-projects/Streams/2020-11-25-Stream144-Containerizing-CloudBot.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is containerizing the chatbot used during the livestream on Twitch.
+It's a Node.js application and the code is in GitHub.
+We need to have a way to pass a configuration file when we create an instance and a way to get back the stream notes.

 📺 - Twitch archive - stream no.144